FAQ

 Generally, you clap only after a piece is finished.
 For example, if you’re listening to Tchaikovsky’s Symphony No. 5, which has four movements, it is generally considered appropriate to only clap after the last movement.
 You can look at your program book to find out how many movements a piece has.
 Usually, there is a short pause between movements although sometimes there is no discernible gap.
 If you’re unsure, you’ll know the piece is over when Maestro Confessore turns around to face the audience.
 However, even though the norm is to remain quiet between movements, if you are moved to clap after a particularly exciting movement, feel free to clap away!

 There are a number of restaurants on Wickham Road near the King Center, ranging from fast food to sushi.
 Snacks and drinks, including a full bar, are available for purchase at the King Center prior to, and during intermission, of all our performances.
-An ATM is located in the front lobby of the King Center for your convenience.
+The King Center is now fully cashless.

 First…Don’t panic!
 We have two options available to make sure you get to the performance on time: